VanshS-21/Hackathon-2024/README.md

-# Hackathon-2024
+# AyurVita 🌿

+Nature's Whispers, Personalized Wellness

-**AyurVita**: Harnessing the wisdom of Ayurveda with innovative technology to create eco-friendly, personalized wellness solutions.
-Explore holistic care, AI-driven recommendations, and sustainable living in one platform.
+AyurVita combines the ancient wisdom of Ayurveda with modern technology to offer eco-friendly and personalized wellness solutions.